bacalhau-project/bacalhau/docs/examples/data-engineering/DuckDB/index.md

 * `/inputs`: path to input dataset

-* `duckdb -s`: exceute DuckDB
+* `duckdb -s`: execute DuckDB

-When a job is sumbitted, Bacalhau prints out the related `job_id`.
+When a job is submitted, Bacalhau prints out the related `job_id`.
 We store that in an environment variable so that we can reuse it later on.

 - **Job status**: You can check the status of the job using `bacalhau list`.